dart-lang/language/accepted/future-releases/language-versioning/package-config-file-v2.md

 - `apiVersion`: A single integer marking the version of this format, currently `2` (counting `.packages` as the first).
 Tools should refuse to work on files with a larger version number than the ones they are aware of.
 Incremental changes will not require increasing the version, so new versions are not expected any time soon, but code should still prepare for it.

 - `defaultPackage`: A string containing a package name.
-- `packages`: A list of packages, each with the following properties:
+- `packages`: An array of packages, each with the following properties:
   - `name`: A string containing a package name.
-  - either `path`: A string containing a relative or absolute path using `/` as separator.
-Every character other than `/` is used verbatim.
-If the path starts with a `/` or with a DOS/Windows drive letter (a single letter followed by `:/`), then it is considered absolute.
-If not, the path is relative to the directory of the `package_config.json` file.
+  - either `path`: A string containing a relative or absolute path OS specific path using `/` as separator.
+If the path is relative, it is relative to the directory of the `package_config.json` file.
   - or `uri`: A URI reference.
 This is resolved relative to the (likely `file:`) URI referencing the `.package.json` file.
-If the URI reference has no scheme, or if it has a `file:` scheme, it is recommended to use the `path` instead.
-(If we do not need non-`file:` locations, then we should only allow `path`.
-Do we need them?)
   - `languageVersion`: Optional.
-A string containing a language version (major.minor).
+A string containing a Dart language version consisting of a decimal numeral, a `.` character and another decimal numeral, where the decimal numeral must not have a leading `0` unless the numeral is exactly `0`.
+That is, a string matched in its entirety by the regular expression `(0|[1-9]\d*)\.(0|[1-9]\d*)`. *This is the same format accepted by `// @dart = x.y` comments in source files.*

 Tools should ignore properties that they don't recognize.
 This will allow us to add more properties in the future without increasing the `apiVersion` number, but not to remove properties or change the meaning of existing properties.